Durango Resources (CVE:DGO) Trading 25% Higher – Here’s Why

-Shares of Durango Resources Inc. (CVE:DGO – Get Free Report) rose 25% during mid-day trading on Tuesday .
-The company traded as high as C$0.05 and last traded at C$0.05.
+Durango Resources Inc. (CVE:DGO – Get Free Report) rose 25% on Wednesday .
+The stock traded as high as C$0.05 and last traded at C$0.05.
 Approximately 279,000 shares changed hands during trading, an increase of 57% from the average daily volume of 177,243 shares.
 The stock had previously closed at C$0.04.

 About Durango Resources